jcromerohdz/todo-list/README.md

 # todo-list
-To Do List - Development
+To Do List - Todo-list